 - The ability to sue countries when national governments pass laws protecting either their citizens or ecologies when doing so jeopardizes corporate profit.

 Governments (and by extension the people they represent) no longer entirely control what goes on inside their own borders; rather, distant and personally unaffected stockholders decide for locals whether or not ancient hardwood forests are cut down in Papua New Guinea, hydraulic fracturing sites are developed in Bulgaria, mountain tops are removed for coal in West Virginia, or mines (and the associated toxic wastes) are retired and abandoned in Montana.
 The ability to keep corporations legally, ethically or environmentally accountable is next to impossible today given the corporate world’s vast financial resources, friends in government, problematic trade agreements, and the economic gravity of globalization itself.
-The problem, it can be argued, is national governments and corporations were developed to serve categorically different purposes: national governments not only encourage conditions for economic growth inside their borders but must also govern according to the values of its people generally; whereas the sole purpose of a corporation is the maximization of profit—irrespective of the real cost—while only being accountable to a comparatively small base of investors (who are not necessarily citizens of an affected country).
+The problem, it can be argued, is national governments and corporations were developed to serve categorically different purposes: national governments not only encourage conditions for economic growth inside their borders but must also govern according to the values of its people generally; whereas the sole purpose of a corporation is the maximization of profit—irrespective of the real cost of economic activity to ecologies and people—while only being accountable to a comparatively small base of investors (who are not necessarily citizens of the affected country).
 In principle, there’s nothing wrong with focusing on profitability except when doing so means we ignore the “true cost” of our economic activity which leads us along an unsustainable path ending in climate change and environmental collapse.

 * * * * *

 Prior to 1919 Germany had no recent experience with democracy.
 This doesn’t mean the country had no previous experience with liberty at all.
-The “free imperial cities” of the Holy Roman Empire (15th through to the 19thcenturies) certainly were relatively liberal enclaves; also, Germany was one of the two most important regions supporting the development of humanism; however, these centers of liberalism, along with Germany’s aristocracies, disappeared as the French Revolution spread at the head of Emperor Napoleon’s armies during the Napoleonic Wars (1803-1815).
+The “free imperial cities” of the Holy Roman Empire (15th through to the 19th centuries) certainly were relatively liberal enclaves; also, Germany was one of the two most important regions supporting the development of humanism; however, these centers of liberalism, along with Germany’s aristocracies, disappeared as the French Revolution spread at the head of Emperor Napoleon’s armies during the Napoleonic Wars (1803-1815).
 Following France’s eventual defeat liberalism was suppressed by conservative monarchs across Europe; this is because Napoleon used liberalism as a pretense to establish his empire and abolish feudal privilege.

 In this atmosphere, the Carlsbad Decrees (1819) were passed by Germany’s various independent states; these decrees removed liberal university professors from their positions while expanding censorship of the press.
 Suppression is the usual response of power to challenge.
 Yet, unless the underlying causes making reform necessary in the first place are addressed repression is only ever temporarily successful.
 Therefore in 1848, during the Spring of Revolutions, Germany erupted in to an orgy of republican inspired revolutions.
 In retrospect, even though not a single revolution succeeded in 1848, the democratic spirit of the age seemed to point to the inescapability of the old conservative-monarchist order’s disappearance and the emergence of the modern liberal nation state.